quist00/carpentries.org/_posts/2023/05/2023-05-04-instructor-notes-drive-schedule.md

 authors: ["Toby Hodges"]
 teaser: "Everything you need to get involved and make Carpentries lessons easier to teach."
 title: "The 2023 Instructor Notes Drive Starts Next Week!"
-date: 2023-05-04
+date: 2023-05-06
 time: "09:00:00"
 tags: ["Curriculum", "Community", "Workbench", "Lessons"]
 ---

 [The 2023 Instructor Notes Drive](https://carpentries.org/blog/2023/04/instructor-notes-drive-announcement/)
 will take place from 8th to 19th May.
-During there two weeks, we call on the community to help us expand, update, and improve the guidance provided to Instructors on Carpentries lessons.
+During these two weeks, we call on the community to help us expand, update, and improve the guidance provided to Instructors on Carpentries lessons.
 It is a great opportunity to make an impact on the effectiveness of Carpentries lessons, to learn more about how to contribute to lessons,